Best & Worst Tesla Model 3 Years

 1st generation2017-Present

 This rundown gives you a lucid picture of how the Model 3 has evolved.
-But which years really excel?
+But which years really stand out?

 Let’s find out.